Icon Collection

 The given collection of antique Russian icons was brought together during the course of several decades, acquiring its own, unique, highly recognizable style and value.
 It primarily comprises traditional religious works of art of the 19th century, including numerous first-class pieces made in the most notable iconographic centers of the Russian Empire – the renowned villages of the Vladimir Province – Palekh, Mstyora, Kholuy.
 A separate strand is represented by Old Believer iconographic workshops of Guslitsy and Vetka, whose stylizations won both prominence and extreme popularity in the given period.
 Executed in the traditional egg-tempera technique, these icons clearly belong to the great workshops of central Russia and are noted for their varied subjects and artistry.

-First and foremost, the collection includes a wide range of antique Russian icons dedicated to the Resurrection – The Harrowing of Hades, with major Church Feasts; these icons were known in Imperial period Russia as “polnitsy” (“full-cycle icons”).
+First and foremost, the collection includes a wide range of antique Russian icons dedicated to the Resurrection—the Descent into Hell, with major Church Feasts; these icons were known in Imperial period Russia as “polnitsy” (“full-cycle icons”).
 Such complex iconographic schemes allowed an artist to bring together all of the major events of the Gospel narrative on a single panel – which guaranteed the popularity of these icons among all Russian social classes.
 Palekh iconographers were especially fond of this subject-line, retaining a remarkable high level of artistic execution, with their instantly recognizable “miniature” painting style.
 The collection currently includes a number of early Palekh icons (produced in the end of the 18th and early 19th centuries), with a detailed, refined, and highly emotional painting style.
 These are complemented by later period icons, with their growing simplicity and “laid back” approach to the artwork.

 Several Resurrection icons of the second half of the 18th century were created under the increasing influence of Baroque art, with the artist’s dominant orientation on Western European Art.
 This influence is especially evident in the floating figure of Christ – rising above the tomb in his long, flowing robes, with the Temple guard depicted stricken down in awe and amazement.
 Separate attention should be given to the late 18th-century icon, which can most certainly be linked with the Yaroslavl school.
 It is not only an exceptional work of art, brilliant in its painting-style and craftsmanship; it is also a unique historic artifact, containing the owners inscription, which unravels details of its provenance and its exact localization in the early 20th century.